pylayers/pylayers/_sources/manual/slab.txt

      19: 'PLASTERBOARD_14CM',
      20: 'PLASTERBOARD_7CM'}

-The material database becomes a member of the slab database, and as previously said there is also an ad hoc dictionary available in order to keep the association between a material id and the material name.
+The materials database becomes a member of the slab database, and there is also an ad-hoc dictionary available in order to keep the association between a material id and the material name.

 .. code:: python